The Importance Of Terms & Conditions

 If you operate a website, there are generally three essential documents needed to protect your business.

 - Terms & Conditions of Website Use –containing the main set of terms governing the relationship between you and your customers.

-Moral of the story: keep all terms as clear and concise as possible.
+Moral of the story: keep all terms & conditions as clear and concise as possible.

 No ‘One Size Fits All Approach’

 No two businesses are the same and it is therefore important that your terms & conditions reflect your specific business needs.